andr6/Banzai/README.md

 ## Setup

-1. Run `./setup.bash` to setup the pipeline and start a webhook service.
+1. Run `./setup.bash` to setup the pipeline and start a DefectDojo polling service.
 This process must be kept running throughout the life of the pipeline.
 2. Access the `Burpdock` container by running `sudo docker exec -it burpdock bash`
 3. Inside the container, run `java -jar opt/burpdock/burp-rest-api/build/libs/burp-rest-api-1.0.0.jar` to launch the Burp Rest API service.
 You will be prompted to enter your Burp Professional license.
-Keep this proces running throughout the life of the pipeline.
+Keep this process running throughout the life of the pipeline.

 ## Access services